AtlassianPS/ConfluencePS/README.md

 ```

 ## Acknowledgments
-Many thanks to thomykay for his [PoshConfluence] module, which gave me enough of a starting point to feel comfortable undertaking this project.
+Many thanks to thomykay for his [PoshConfluence] SOAP API module, which gave me enough of a starting point to feel comfortable undertaking this project.

 I ~~stole~~ repurposed much of RamblingCookieMonster's example module, [PSStackExchange], which was a huge help in standing up everything correctly.